Godfried Aduobe: Playing career

 Aduobe started to play football in his hometown of Accra in Ghana.
-He moved to Europe by joining the youth academy of Italian club Torino Calcio in 1993, before signing for Swiss club BSC Old Boys during the same year and going on to make 13 appearances for them in the second division.
-In 1994, he joined another Swiss club, BSC Young Boys, where spent the next two seasons and made a total of 39 appearances in the Super League.
+He moved to Europe by joining the Italian youth club Torino Calcio in 1993, before signing for the Swiss club BSC Old Boys the same year and going on to make 13 appearances for them in the second division.
+In 1994, he joined another Swiss club, BSC Young Boys, where he spent the next two seasons and made a total of 39 appearances in the Super League.

 In 1996, he moved to Germany and went on to spend the remaining 15 years of his playing career in the country.
 He first played for Greuther Fürth in the third division and helped the club clinch promotion to the 2.
 Bundesliga for the 1997–98 season.
 In 1998, he moved back to the third tier of German football by joining SSV Reutlingen.
 He was a regular at the club over the next four seasons.
 In his first two seasons with SSV Reutlingen, he made a total of 63 appearances in the third division.
 He helped the club get promoted to the 2.
 Bundesliga at the end of his second season there, which allowed him to return to playing in the second division in 2000–01.
 In his third and fourth seasons with SSV Reutlingen, he only missed two of the club's 68 matches in the 2.
 Bundesliga.